orientechnologies/orientdb-docs/Command-Cache.md

 ## Eviction strategies

-Using a cache that hold old data could be meaningless, unless you could accept eventually consistency.
-For this reason the command cache supports 2 eviction strategies:
+Using a cache that holds old data could be meaningless, unless you could accept eventual consistency.
+For this reason, the command cache supports 2 eviction strategies to keep the cache consistent:
 - **INVALIDATE_ALL** to remove all the query results at every Create, Update and Delete operation.
 This is faster than **PER_CLUSTER** if many writes occur.
 - **PER_CLUSTER** to remove all the query results only related to the modified cluster.
 This operation is more expensive then **INVALIDATE_ALL**